AdaCore/gnatstudio/docs/users_guide/extending.rst

 completion for all the standard python commands and modules.

-All the scripting languages share the same set of commands exported by GPS, thanks to a abstract interface defined in the GPS core.
+All the scripting languages share the same set of commands exported by GPS, thanks to an abstract interface defined in the GPS core.
 As a result, GPS modules do not have to be modified when new scripting languages are added.

 .. index:: --load